 - "NPIV implementation requirements"

-- "Server administrator tasks" on page 15
+- · "Server administrator tasks"

-- "Storage administrator tasks" on page 15
+- "Storage administrator tasks" on page 16

-- "Verifying the NPIV configuration" on page 16
+- "Verifying the NPIV configuration" on page 17

-- "Snapshot principles when NPIV is used" on page 16
+- "Snapshot principles when NPIV is used" on page 17

 Note: NPIV is an optional advanced feature.

 NPIV implementation requirements

 To enable NPIV, ensure that the following hardware and software requirements are met.